Persistent Sinusitis Despite Surgery

 It is critically important for mold and fungal exposures be carefully controlled in patients with fungal causes for sinusitis.
 That can be extremely difficult, however.

-Selected patients have found that a variety of unorthodox treatments as listed in the treatment section may occasionally be helpful, but it is difficult to tell if this is due to a placebo effect.
+Selected patients have found that a variety of unorthodox treatments may occasionally be helpful, but it is difficult to tell if this is due to a placebo effect.
 They must be viewed with a certain degree of skepticism, however if they work for a patient who has failed all other forms of therapy, one cannot dismiss them.
-Several patients have found that using a new Papaya enzyme formulation called ClearEase may be helpful.
+Several patients have found that using a Papaya enzyme formulation called ClearEase may be helpful.
 It is made by Dr. Grossan.

-It is speculated that some patients may have worsening of sinusitis due to food or stomach acid refluxing or repeating i.e. coming up from the stomach into the esophagus and sumbsequently into the back of the mouth.
+It is speculated that some patients may have worsening of sinusitis due to food or stomach acid refluxing or repeating i.e. coming up from the stomach into the esophagus and subsequently into the back of the mouth.
 It is unclear whether it is possible for it to actually get into the sinuses.
 It is diagnosed by putting a tube into the esophagus to check the amount of acidity.
-Treatment is with acid blockers (Zantac, Axid, Tagamet, Pepcid, Prilosec, Prevacid, Nexium, or Aciphex.)
+Treatment is with proton pump inhibitors (e.g. Prilosec, Prevacid, Nexium, or Aciphex) or acid blockers (Zantac, Axid, Tagamet, Pepcid.)
 It is thought that some patients can have silent reflux, i.e. they don't have any symptoms.
+Treatment must take place for 3 months before an evaluation can be made.
+Dietary changes may also need to be made.

 Any patients with chronic sinusitis which is poorly responsive to treatment should have an extensive immunological evaluation including immunoglobulin levels, possibly IgG subtypes, and antibody testing.
 Pneumococcal, diphtheria, and tetanus antibodies should be tested before and after Pneumovax and diphtheria/tetanus immunizations.
 Evaluation should be done by an immunologist familiar with testing as results can be difficult to interpret.
 Briefly, blood tests should be done testing the response to 23 different subtypes of the pneumococcal bacteria.
 There should be an adequate rise in the antibody titer measured by the blood test to determine that the patient has responded to the vaccine.
-In cases where an immunodeficiency is found, monthly immunoglobulin (IVIG) therapy may need to be initiated.
-Selected patients may occasionally warrant IVIG despite normal antibody levels.
+In cases where an immunodeficiency is found, immunoglobulin (Ig) therapy (intravenous or subcutaneous) may need to be initiated.
+Selected patients may occasionally warrant Ig replacement despite normal antibody levels.
 Such patients must be selectively chosen by experienced clinicians, as IVIG is extremely costly, especially since insurance is often reluctant to pay for such an expensive treatment.
+Newer criteria for diagnosis of an immune deficiency published in the Journal of Allergy and Clnical Immunology in September, 2012 indicate that a larger number of patients may warrant treatment with Gamma Globulin, but that remains controversial.

 Some surgeons may have been trained at a short weekend course and as a result may not feel comfortable with doing more extensive surgery.
 The ethmoid sinuses, particularly the posterior ethmoids, are more difficult to operate on than the maxillary sinuses, and as a result some surgeons may be concerned about operating on them for fear of developing complications.
 The same is true of the sphenoid and frontal sinus.
 As a result, it is obviously important to make sure that you are operated on by someone with extensive experience.